tomasz-grobelny/AACS/README.md

 Client Visual Studio Code can run both Windows and Linux.

 # Design
 Android Auto Protocol is not documented.
 However, it has been reverse engineered and open source implementation exists (see https://github.com/opencardev/openauto).
-While this code does not use a single line from openauto, openauto is extremenly useful while developing and testing AAServer.
+While this code does not use a single line from openauto, openauto is extremenly useful while developing and testing AACS.

-The idea is to have AAServer that sets up all communication with AA enabled headunit, takes care of USB communication, encryption and exposes AA headunit capabilities through Unix domain socket.
+There are several components that comprise AACS:
+* AAServer is the component responsible for communication with car's headunit.
+When USB OTG connection is available AAServer starts Android Auto communication with headunit and start listening on a Unix socket for client connections.
+* AAClient is the component responsible for communication with mobile device running Andoid Auto.
+It starts connection to AAServer to get available service description and then forwards all the traffic to AAServer.

-Second part of the project is to create GStreamer plugin that would connect to the socket and allow to stream any content to the headunit.
+* [AAVideoSink](https://github.com/tomasz-grobelny/AAVideoSink) is a GStreamer plugin that connects to a socket exposed by AAServer which allows to stream any content to the headunit.
+* more to come - several more components integrating AACS with generic system components are possible such as uinput device (for touch events), GStreamer audio sink, audio/video source, etc.

 # Usage ideas
 So what exactly could be displayed on headunit?
 Here are a few ideas: